Fear of creativity can become debilitating. But you can easily overcome whatever is holding you back.

-It’s common to consider the work of successful creatives like George Carlin or Elizabeth Gilbert wonder, How did they do that?
+It’s common to consider the work of successful creatives like George Carlin or Elizabeth Gilbert and wonder, How did they do that?
 But, every creative starts somewhere.
-And they often have far more failures under the belt and public successes.
+And they often have far more failures under their belt than public successes.
 Like with an iceberg, you only see the top 5%.
-George Carlin played cheap, gigs before opening for the Smothers Brothers and Johnny Carson.
+George Carlin played cheap gigs before opening for the Smothers Brothers and Johnny Carson.

 How to Feel Like You’re Creative

 Reframe what it means to be creative.
-It’s not confined to obvious public success as like writing a bestseller, a hit song or starting a seven-figure business.
-It could be something more private like a novel way you cook a family dinner or solve challenging problems at work.
+It’s not confined to obvious public success like writing a bestseller, a hit song, or starting a seven-figure business.
+It could be something more private, like a novel way you cook a family dinner or solve challenging problems at work.